klundquist/portfolio/content/publication/bamert-2017-structural/index.md

 ---
-title: Structural basis for substrate selection by the translocation and assembly module of the $β$-barrel assembly machinery
+title: Structural basis for substrate selection by the translocation and assembly module of the β-barrel assembly machinery
 authors:
 - Rebecca S Bamert
 - Karl Lundquist